-Each VCoE consists of two Subject Matter Experts (SMEs) dedicated to responding to all inquiries and requests within their particular area of technical expertise, no matter where their home base.
+Each VCoE consists of Subject Matter Experts (SMEs) dedicated to responding to all inquiries and requests within their particular area of technical expertise, no matter where their home base.
 While there is no building or physical location, the virtual centers provide an immediate source for technical assistance and training expertise, establishing direct lines of communication between tribal transportation needs and SMEs with the capabilities to address those needs.
-SMEs will be visiting every BIA region, bringing focused in-classroom coursework so that participants can immediately apply this knowledge and skills in their workplace.
+SMEs visit every BIA region, bringing focused in-classroom coursework so that participants can immediately apply this knowledge and skills in their workplace.

 With a facility and equipment yard in Oklahoma City, OK, the TTAP Roads Scholar Certification Program (RSCP) provides tribal transportation workers with the opportunity to excel in today’s transportation workplaces.
 The RSCP offers a strong benefit to tribal communities by promoting an improved tribal workforce and transportation-related construction and maintenance services.
 The RSCP provides experienced tribal transportation workers with credentials needed for career advancement.